-Payload 3.8
+3.8 Payload

 - ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
-You can lose control of the vehicle. - ▶ Only the maximum permissible gross weight and the mass in a ready-todrive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
-For your own safety, we recommend that you have your loaded vehicle (with all luggage and personal objects) weighed on a public weighbridge before you set out on your journey.
+You can lose control of the vehicle. - Only the maximum permissible gross weight and the mass in a ready-to-drive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
+For your own safety, we recommend that you have your loaded vehicle weighed on a public weighbridge before you set out on your journey.

-- Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - Adhere to the axle load stated in the vehicle documents.
+- Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - > Adhere to the axle load stated in the vehicle documents.